mrinoybanerjee/parrot-ai/README.md

 3. **Type Safety**: FastAPI's use of Python type hints enhanced code reliability and IDE support.

 4. **Native Asynchronous Support**: While Flask requires extensions for async operations, FastAPI's built-in async capabilities future-proof our application.

-5. **Modern Python Practices**: Learning FastAPI encouraged the use of the latest Python features and best practices.

 While Flask would have been a comfortable choice, adopting FastAPI pushed me to grow as a developer and resulted in a more robust, future-ready backend for Parrot-AI.